 How did Domino select the appropriate solution?

-Domino’s coding experts analysed six different versions of NatureFlex compostable film to determine which laser coding solution would be the most appropriate option for further suitability testing.
+Domino’s coding experts analyzed six different versions of NatureFlex compostable film to determine which laser coding solution would be the most appropriate option for further suitability testing.

 “In the first instance, we carried out spectroscopic analysis for the substrates to determine which wavelength of light has the best interaction with the substrate material; this allowed us to determine which laser we should use for further testing,” says Stadler.